Skip to content

 Within an organization, you can create multiple Sites.
 Each Site can:

-• Define its own navigation and branding.
+• Define its own navigation, homepage, and menu structure.

 • Use NewsTeam’s widget framework to build flexible layouts and dynamic pages.